MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 Remove any AFIX constraints from the current model.
 Use with caution, but highly usefull for starting from IAM.

 ## DISP
 Add DISP Instructuion to your .ins file based on sasaki table as implemented in olex2.

-## Keep Wavefunction
-Select to keep a copy of the current wavefunction in the folder you are working.
-Backups of former wavefunctions are kept inside the olex2 folder in that directory.
+DISP instructions are needed for correct maps and refinements in case of non metal-based wavelengths.

 ## Cluster Radius (For Tonto)
 If Tonto is used for a wavefunction calculation a clsuter of **explicit charges** calcualted in a self consistent procedure is used to mimic the crystal field for the wavefunction calculation.
 This option defines the radius until no further charges are included.